hanishkvc/prgs-docs-spreadsheetkvc/README.md

 prefix it's contents with '=' ie equal.
 Else it will be treated as text content cell.
 Text cell's contents are italicised and dim compared to =expression (which includes numeric also) cells.

+## Sample usage session

+After program is up and running.
+Press Esc key to be sure that we are in default mode.

+Key in following command to load a file named filename from path pathto.

+	:l pathto/filename<ENTERKEY>

+Use arrow keys to move around the cells in the spreadsheet.

+To insert new content into a cell, use arrow keys to highlight the required cell.
+Next press 'i' key to enter insert cell content edit mode.

+	key in the required content into the cell.

+	press Enter key to lock in the changes in the edit buffer.

+	press Esc key to return back to the default mode.

+	NOTE: TO edit contents of a cell, follow a similar flow, the only change is to press 'e' key instead of 'i' key in the above mentioned flow, to switch from the default mode into edit mode.

+To save changes to the spreadsheet key in the following explicit command.

+	:w pathto/filename<ENTERKEY>

+Instead if you want to save the spreadsheet into a password protected file key in the following.

+	:pw password pathto/filename<ENTERKEY>

+Inturn to load a password protected file key in the following.

+	:pl password pathto/filename<ENTERKEY>

 ## Usage

 ### command line arguments